scottypeterson420/ROR-bot/README.md

     $ bundle exec rake synchronize

-Depending on which steps you specified should be run in the settings file, this will invoke all the necessary rake tasks.
+Depending on which steps you specified should be run in the step_definitions file, this will invoke all the necessary rake tasks.

 If you prefer, you can run the individual rake tasks separately: